Young People’s Programme

 For this course to be effective and comprehensive, they will need to attend regularly (cancellations need to be made 48hours in advance) every week for six continuous weeks.
 At the end of the program and depending upon the circumstances, the young person may then be given the option to continue by getting involved and volunteering at The Bristol Bike Project in a broader sense, helping us with our community programmes.

-Once in possession of the Bicycle Mechanic Certificate, a young person will work with us to refurbish a second hand bike that has been donated to the Project, to turn it into a roadworthy bike that they can then take away and use as a healthy mode of transport.
+Once in possession of the Bicycle Mechanic Certificate, a young person will work with us to refurbish a second hand bike that has been donated to the Project, to turn it into a roadworthy bike that they can then take away.
 We will expect the young person to spend six hours of their time working on their bike with us in our workshop, followed by a 2 hour on-road training session, where they will then have the opportunity to learn how to ride their bike in a safe way.

 What people have said about our courses: